 Telephone: 0300 1234 100 - lines are open from 8.30am to 6.00pm Monday to Friday.

-There is a One Stop Shop in Saltash Library open Monday, Tuesday, Thursday 9.30am - 5.00pm, Saturday 10.00am - 1.00pm.
-The library is closed on Wednesday and Friday.
+There is a Information Desk in Saltash Library open Monday, Tuesday, Thursday and Friday 9.30am - 5.00pm, Saturday 10.00am - 1.00pm.
+The library is closed on Wednesday.

 Members of the European Parliament:

 16 Hewlett Road